jaredkrinke/log/content/posts/static-site-generators/metalsmith.md

 I'm testing out [the most promising static site generators](comparison.md) to see which is closest to [my ideal setup](overview.md).
 Next up is [Metalsmith](https://metalsmith.io/).

+Spoiler: I really like Metalsmith's modular design, so much so that I'm now using Metalsmith for this blog.

 # Metalsmith
 Metalsmith is a Node-based static site generator with a modular architecture that relies on many small plugins (similar in style to [gulp](https://gulpjs.com/)).
 Installation is done via NPM (but note that you'll likely need to track down and install many plugins).